skhzhang/account-signup-ex/README.md

 # account-signup-ex
-This is a static website for simple account registration created as an exercise.
+This is a web app for simple account registration created as an exercise.

 It consists of a web page that asks for some account information (username & password).
 If the user clicks submit and passes the form validation, the information will be sent to the server.
 The server will then append the username & password to a JSON file.

-There is NO SECURITY whatsoever.
+There is limited security.
 This application should only be deployed locally and you should only use dummy data.
 Passwords are stored in plaintext.

+Form validation is done on both the front-end and back-end.
+Front-end form validation allows immediate feedback on whether the username & password meets the requirements and limits the total number of requests to the server.
+However, if the user decides to be sneaky and disable front-end validation, the server will test the username & password as well.

 ## Technology